nicolalamacchia/powerline-consolas/README.md

 documentation if something doesn't work as you expected and to understand how Powerline itself works.

-You can also find helpful in [this article][CodeJury] by Eugene Ching, which inspired me.
+You could also find helpful [this article][CodeJury] by Eugene Ching, which inspired me.

 [VimPowDoc]: https://github.com/Lokaltog/vim-powerline